AndrewT11/data-structures-and-algo/HashTables/README.md

 **_Constructor_**

 - You will get a more randomized distribution if items in your hash table if you have a prime number of address spaces

+**_ Big O _**

+- Hash method is O(1).
+The equation will always be the same number of operations, so its constant time.

+- Set() method is an O(1) operation.
+Constant way to add one item to the end of an array, list, whatever

+- Get() method is O(1).
+But but but...what if there are multiple items inside the address space.
+Hash tables are incredibly efficient at randomizing placement of items, so rarely will you have multiple items inside one address space, making the operation constant when retrieving data.